-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 Where is Castello Road?

-The highway nicknamed "Death Road" cuts through Aleppo, and is considered the only route into the east of the city.
+The highway nicknamed "Death Road" cuts through Aleppo, and is considered the only route into the eastern part of the city.

-Aid to Syria's second city, and particularly eastern Aleppo, has to go through this road.
-The city has been under constant bombardment in recent weeks, and getting food and medical supplies to besieged areas is a matter of life and death.
+Aleppo has been under constant bombardment in recent weeks, and getting food and medical supplies to besieged areas is a matter of life and death.

 "This arrangement ... requires forces from both sides to pull back from Castello Road," US Secretary of State John Kerry said last week.